OkciD/PC_Building_Simulator/cocos2d/docs/CODING_STYLE.md

 For example, if two different projects have a class Foo in the global scope, these symbols may collide at compile time or at runtime.
 If each project places their code in a namespace, project1::Foo and project2::Foo are now distinct symbols that do not collide.

-Inline namespaces automatically place their names in the enclosing scope.
+Inline namespaces automatically position their names in the enclosing scope.
 Consider the following snippet, for example:

 ```cpp
 namespace X {